Am I required to live on campus?

 The deadline for the roommate matching process is almost here, and I don't have a roommate yet.What should I do?

 Don't worry.
-If you don't have a roommate by the time that CHARMS ends, the Housing Services staff will use your living preference questionnaire to match you with another student to form a roommate pair based on your common living preferences.If I don't participate in the CHARMS process, does that mean that I will not have a roommate when I get to Georgetown?
+If you don't have a roommate by the time that CHARMS ends, the Office of Residential Living will use your living preference questionnaire to match you with another student to form a roommate pair based on your common living preferences.If I don't participate in the CHARMS process, does that mean that I will not have a roommate when I get to Georgetown?

 That is not correct.
 You should count on having a roommate when you get to Georgetown.
-Either you will choose your own roommate through CHARMS or the Housing Staff will assign you a roommate.
+Either you will choose your own roommate through CHARMS or the Office of Residential Living will assign you a roommate.

 I have been matched with a roommate through CHARMS, but now I've changed my mind and no longer want to live with this student.Can you break up the roommate pair so that I can start over?